elegant-scipy/elegant-scipy/markdown/ch2.markdown

 We can see that the sample data naturally falls into at least 2 clusters.
 Are these clusters meaningful?
 To answer this, we can access the patient data, available from the [data repository](https://tcga-data.nci.nih.gov/docs/publications/skcm_2015/) for the paper.
-After some preprocessing, we get the [patients table]() (LINK TO FINAL PATIENTS TABLE), which contains survival information for each patient.
+After some preprocessing, we get the [patients table]() (TODO: LINK TO FINAL PATIENTS TABLE), which contains survival information for each patient.
 We can then match these to the counts clusters, and understand whether the patients' gene expression can predict differences in their pathology.

 ```python